 Are you new to Nuxeo and looking at where to start?
-Are you considering learning Nuxeo but still deciding whether to dive in?
+Are you considering to learn Nuxeo but still deciding whether to dive in?
 We talked to Alan Gu, who worked as an intern at iSoftStone this past summer (the summer of 2020) on a Nuxeo project, about his experience learning Nuxeo and applying his skills to a real-life project.
 Alan joined the iSoftStone team in New York just after completing his freshman year and without having had previous experience with Nuxeo.
 Although we were all working remotely due to the pandemic, he quickly got up to speed and became part of the team.
 He just recently returned to college to start his sophomore year (he intends to major in computer science), and he gave us some insight.

 Had you previously worked with any digital asset management or enterprise content management system before you began working with Nuxeo?